 Director, Long-Term Services and Supports

 PPI experts focus on a wide range of issues of concern to older Americans, from Social Security and Medicare to health reform, livable communities, consumer protection, long-term care, caregiving, financial security and more.

 Financial Security analyzes and develops policies related to the economy and its impact on financial security, particularly security in retirement.
 Key research topics include Social Security, pensions, individual saving and management of retirement assets, financial security for low income older Americans, tax policy and workplace flexibility, training and age discrimination.
 The team also focuses on marketplace practices and regulatory developments that affect financial services and consumer protection for older Americans.

 The Health Security Team conducts research and policy analysis, and brings together thought leaders to develop and advance AARP’s public policy agenda on health care.
 The team examines critical public policy issues that affect access to health care services, quality and safety, cost of care, and public health.
 Our goal is to foster sound and creative solutions that meet the health care challenges of an aging society, and to inform state and national policymakers, opinion leaders, researchers, program planners and administrators.

-The Independent Living/Long-Term Services and Supports focuseson expanding consumer access and choice to an array of affordable long-term care options, with an emphasis on improving home and community-based services, supporting family caregivers, and making communities more livable.
+Family, Home and Community focuses on expanding consumer access and choice to an array of affordable long-term care options, with an emphasis on improving home and community-based services, supporting family caregivers, and making communities more livable.